 While knob and tube electrical wiring is not illegal or required to be replaced, it is unfortunately an obsolete wiring method.
 Home wiring in the 1900’s was not designed to handle the glut of electronics used today.
 Even 60 years ago most homes did not boast air conditioners, microwaves, and dishwashers, let alone computers, extensive home theater equipment, and personal electronics.
 The heavily increased load from these devices strain and overheat wires, pulling too large a load for safe operation and resulting in fire hazards throughout your home.
 And this is not the only danger of knob and tube…

 Knob and tube wiring was designed to remain suspended in the air and protected by heavy ceramic tube if and when exposed to wood.
-Changes over time, however, disrupt this proper structure:
+Changes over time, however, disrupt this proper structure:- Added insulation

 Connections and splices, including taping and soldering additions without the use of junction boxes, greatly compromise safety.
 These modifications and extensions, commonly made, are not permitted by most codes.